 We are ranked 5th in the UK for music by The Guardian University Guide 2023.

 What you will study

-Upon graduation, you will have a strong portfolio of works that will help you in your career, and the skills necessary to create new works for a broad range of media.
+Our vision is to create ‘thinking musicians’, you’ll develop your analytical and interdisciplinary creative thinking and your fundamental transferable skills.
+You’ll develop a strong portfolio of creative work that will help you in your career, and the skills you need to make professional work for a broad range of media.

 Careers and graduate prospects